Decoding Compressed Trust: Scrutinizing the Trustworthiness of Efficient LLMs Under Compression

 Publication

-In ICLR 2024 Workshop on Secure and Trustworthy Large Language Models
+In The Forty-first International Conference on Machine Learning and ICLR 2024 Workshop on Secure and Trustworthy Large Language Models (Short Version)

 Postdoctoral Fellow